yashodhan1202/School_District_Analysis/README.md

   - A new overall passing % was arrived at after adding the updated datasets for the two subjects to the original dataframe.

 ## Conclusion
-The changes made did not have a significant impact on any of the summaries which can render the decision of the authorities to go either way.
+The changes made did not have a significant impact on any of the summaries which can render the decision of the authorities to sway either way.